-Colored plastics are used every day in a huge range of applications and settings, but very few people know — much less stop to consider — how these hues are achieved.
+Colored plastics see broad usage every day in a vast range of applications and settings, but not many people understand how these hues are created and implemented.
 With the help of Penn Color, a knowledgeable and experienced local colorant manufacturer who has a longstanding partnership with The Rodon Group, we have gathered information and insights into how the plastic products we know and use every day get their colors.

 The Color Matching Process

-To pinpoint the desired color for each plastic product or part, a color matching process must be completed, which allows engineers to develop a specific color concentrate for a particular application.
-Typically, a chip, plaque, or Pantone number provides an approximate idea of the desired hue, and information about the specific polymer being used helps determine the formulation for the color concentrate.
+To pinpoint the desired colored plastic product or part, a color matching process must be completed, which allows engineers to develop a specific color concentrate for a particular application.
+Typically, a chip, plaque, or Pantone number provides an approximate idea of existing hue to be matched, and information regarding the specific polymer being used helps determine the appropriate formulation for the concentrate.